trz42/eessi-bot-software-layer/README.md

   ```shell
   python3 -c 'import secrets; print(secrets.token_hex(64))'
   ```
-- Permissions: assign permissions to the app it needs (e.g., read access to commits, issues, pull requests); Make sure to assign read and write access to the Pull request in Repository permissions section; These  permisions can be changed later on; make sure to accept the new permissions  from the install app section.
+- Permissions: assign permissions to the app it needs (e.g., read access to commits, issues, pull requests);
+  -  Make sure to assign read and write access to the Pull request in Repository permissions section; These  permisions can be changed later on;
+  -  Make sure to accept the new permissions  from the install app section.
 Select Install App option from the menu on the left hand side.
-Then select the wheel right next to your installed app or use the link https://github.com/settings/installations/INSTALLATION_ID  Once the page open you’ll be able to accept the new permissions there.
-Some permissions (e.g., metadata) will be selected automatically because of others you have chosen.
+  -  Then select the wheel right next to your installed app or use the link https://github.com/settings/installations/INSTALLATION_ID
+  -  Once the page open you’ll be able to accept the new permissions there.
+  -  Some permissions (e.g., metadata) will be selected automatically because of others you have chosen.

 - Events: subscribe the app to events it shall react on (e.g., related to pull requests)
 - Select that the app can only be installed by this (your) GitHub account